athena-framework/website/docs/components/config.md

-Athena includes the [Athena::Config][] component as a means to configure an Athena application, which consists of two main aspects: [Athena::Config::Base][] and [Athena::Config::Parameters][]. `ACF::Base` relates to _how_ a specific feature/component functions, e.g. the [CORS Listener](Athena::Routing::Listeners::CORS).  `ACF::Parameters` represent reusable configuration values, e.g. a partner API URL for the current environment.
+Athena includes the [Athena::Config][] component as a means to configure an Athena application, which consists of two main aspects: [ACF::Base][Athena::Config::Base] and [ACF::Parameters][Athena::Config::Parameters]. `ACF::Base` relates to _how_ a specific feature/component functions, e.g. the [CORS Listener](Athena::Routing::Listeners::CORS).  `ACF::Parameters` represent reusable configuration values, e.g. a partner API URL for the current environment.

 ## Basics